Table of Contents

 File a separate Form 8027 for each large food or beverage establishment.
 Use Form 8027-T when filing more than one Form 8027.

-Check the box (check only one box) on the form that best describes the food or beverage operation at this establishment.
+Check the box (check only one box) on the form that best describes the type of food or beverage establishment.

 An establishment that serves evening meals only (with or without alcoholic beverages).

 An establishment that serves evening and other meals (with or without alcoholic beverages).